GaoangLiu/GaoangLiu.github.io/_posts/2020/2020-06-20-Rabin-Karp-Algorithm.md

 For such algorithm, lines 2, 4, and 6 each require `O(m)` time.
 However, line 2 is only executed once, and line 6 is only executed if the hash values match, which is unlikely to happen more than a few times.
 Line 5 is executed `O(n)` times, but each comparison only requires constant time, so its impact is `O(n)`.
 The issue is line 4.

 To calculate the hash value of substring `s[i..i+m-1]`, a naive method requires `O(m)` time if the value is calculated by examining each character.
-Then an algorithm with a naive hash computation method requires `O(mn)` time, the same complexity as a straightforward string matching algorithms.
+Then an algorithm with a naive hash computation method requires `O(mn)` time, the same complexity as a straightforward string matching algorithm.

 To speed up the algorithm, the hash must be computed in **constant time**.
-The trick is tos reuse the previously calculated hash value of `s[i+1..i+m-1]` when computing the next hash value of `s[i+1..i+m]`, which is possible with a (special) **rolling hash**, a hash function specially designed to enable this operation.
+The trick is to reuse the previously calculated hash value of `s[i+1..i+m-1]` when computing the next hash value of `s[i+1..i+m]`, which is possible with a **rolling hash**, providing us the ability to calculate the hash values without rehashing the whole string.

 ## Trivial Hash Function Won't Work